Symbian9/wiki-template/Android.md

 ## Possible Changes

+### Primary external storage

-- The primary external directory can be determined through documented API.
+- The primary external storage can be determined through documented API, instead of relying on undocumented details.
+- Information about the type of external storage could be given to the user (emulated = builtin storage, otherwise: memory card (?))

+### Secondary external storage

 - Scanning more native paths (such as all subdirs of `/storage` and `mnt`) results in multiple listing of files.
-While that issue might be addressed, the problem of getting write access remains.
+OTOH the result might remain incomplete. :-1:

 - Using the volumes provided by [`QStorageInfo::mountedVolumes`](http://doc.qt.io/qt-5/qstorageinfo.html#mountedVolumes) turned out to be likewise incomplete and inconsistent across devices.
-Again, the problem of getting write access remains.
+The implementation parses `/proc/mounts` which may give quite different result over various devices and versions. :-1:

+- Syntesized Permissions exists since Android 4.4 at least and requires no extra effort for write access to particular directories.
+However, these folders are deleted when the app is removed. :-1:

+  However, [`Context.getExternalFilesDirs`](https://developer.android.com/reference/android/content/Context.html#getExternalFilesDirs(java.lang.String)) could be the best tool to determine all storage volumes.

-- Native write access to folders on secondary storage volumes will be possible only after getting permission through Android 7.0 through Java APIs (Scoped Directory Access).
-This excludes nearly all current devices.
+- Native write access to arbitrary folders on secondary storage volumes will be possible only after getting permission through Android 7.0 Java APIs (Scoped Directory Access).
+This excludes nearly all current devices. :-1:

-- The Storage Access Frame gives access to a broad range of providers through Android 4.4 Java API.
-This might be powerful but is quite complex for a native app such as Mapper.
+- The Storage Access Framework gives access to a broad range of providers through Android 4.4 Java API.
+This might be powerful but is quite complex for a native app such as Mapper. :sleepy:

-- Syntesized Permissions exists since Android 4.4 at least and requires no extra effort for write access to selected directories.
+- *The simplest thing is to declare secondary storage being no longer supported.* This is more or lese the current state: writing to these locations is not possible.

+  To mitigate the impact of background images on the capacity of the primary storage (especially when emulated), secondary storage could be supported as a read-only location.